proycon/homepage/content/posts/hugo-to-zola.md

 # Homepage update: from Hugo to Zola

-At the start of 2019, I launched a new incarnaton of homepage (yes, I still call it "homepage", it has a nice nostalgic touch to it of a time where people still bothered to create their own little corner on the internet instead of joining corporate social networks en masse) .
+At the start of 2019, I launched a new incarnation of my homepage (yes, I still call it "homepage", it has a nice nostalgic touch to it of a time where people still bothered to create their own little corner on the internet instead of joining corporate social networks en masse) .
 I had chucked away my old site